Cremation Ashes: 11 Of The Best Ideas To Memorialize Your Loved One

 While the tradition of cremating bodies has been around for tens of thousands of years, new ideas for what to do with the remains are popping up left and right in recent years.
 There’s certainly no shortage of creative ways to celebrate the life of your loved one with their cremated remains.

-Let’s dig into some of the options to consider for you or your loved ones cremated ashes.
+Here are some options to consider for your loved one’s cremated ashes.

 Image via Eterneva